-Feel like you might need a break from Instagram, Twitter, Snapchat, Instagram, Pinterest, and the rest?
-Here are 5 ways to tell if a digital detox might be good for your soul.
+Feel like you might need a break from Instagram, Twitter, Snapchat, and the rest?
+Here are five ways to tell if a social-media detox might be good for your soul.

-And just like other addictive substances or behaviors, the pleasure you experience from getting a few “likes” on your latest photo is fleeting.
+And as with other addictive substances or behaviors, the pleasure you experience from getting a few likes on your latest photo is fleeting.
 Constantly checking your social media “can be highly reinforcing in the moment, but actually makes you feel worse over time,” Hunt says.

-While the intent of social media may have been to connect people, your favorite social platforms may leave you feeling the exact opposite way.
+While social media platforms may seem to be built to connect people, your favorite may leave you feeling the opposite.

 By spending less time on social media, you may be more likely to spend time engaging in activities that help you feel truly connected to people around you — like taking a yoga class, going on a coffee date, or even just running to the grocery store.